JeffersonLab/clas12-timeline/doc/qa.md

 </details>

 <details>
-<summary>if the Run Group provides a table of runs and notes about them, cross check it with the QADB</summary>
+<summary>- [ ] if the Run Group provides a table of runs and notes about them, cross check it with the QADB</summary>

 - some Run Groups produce a table (spreadsheet) of runs and notes about each of them
 - cross check the QADB, and make changes as necessary